 What Are Non-Compete Agreements? | Noncompete Agreements

-If you are a healthcare professional about to take on a new job, you may be wondering about non-compete agreements.
+Suppose a healthcare professional is about to take on a new job.
+Then, one may wonder about non-compete agreements.
 What are they?
 Who needs them?
 What should you look out for when signing one?

-While non-competes may seem like overly severe restrictions to most people, you need to abide if your state enforces them.
-This then forces every worker to seek to understand non-compete agreements.
+While non-competes may seem like overly severe restrictions to most people, you must abide if your state enforces them.
+It then forces every worker to seek to understand non-compete agreements.
 Here is everything you need to know about non-compete agreements.

 What Are Non-Compete Agreements?

-A non-compete agreement is a contract between an employer and employee in which the employee agrees not to compete with the employer during or after employment within a particular geographic area for a specific period.
-Non-competes are usually signed when an employee first starts working for a company, but they can also be signed later on.
+A non-compete agreement is a contract between an employer and an employee.
+The employee agrees not to compete with the employer during or after employment within a particular geographic area for a specific period.
+Non-competes are usually signed when an employee first starts working for a company.
+Still, they can also be signed later on.

-Noncompete agreements are also known as a covenant not to compete, restrictive covenants, or non competition clauses.
+Non-compete agreements are known as a covenant not to compete, restrictive covenants, or non-competition clauses.

 Before signing a non-compete agreement, it is important to review the clause thoroughly with the help of a physician contract lawyer.
-This is primarily because non-compete restrictions can have significant impacts on your career.
-For example, it can prevent you from getting a job in your field within a specific radius for years if you leave your position- which may happen due to unavoidable circumstances.
+It is primarily because non-compete restrictions can have significant impacts on your career.
+For example, it can prevent you from getting a job in your field within a specific radius for years if you leave your position.
+That is possible due to unavoidable circumstances.

 How Does a Non-Compete Agreement Work?

-Noncompete agreements are most common in fields where there is a lot of competition, such as sales, marketing, and technology.
-They are also common in industries where employers want to protect their trade secrets or other confidential information.
+Non-compete agreements are most common in fields with a lot of competition, such as sales, marketing, and technology.
+They are common in industries where employers want to protect their trade secrets or other confidential information.

-In the field of medicine, a non-compete is often used to prevent physicians from leaving their jobs and opening up a competing practice nearby.
-Non compete can also be used to prevent:
+In medicine, a non-compete prevents physicians from leaving their jobs and opening up a competing practice nearby.
+A non-compete can be an instrument to prevent:

 What Are the Legalities of Non-Compete Agreements

-State laws require the employer to provide valid consideration, reasonable time frame, geographical scope, and activities to be restrained to have a legally binding agreement.
+State laws require the employer to provide valid consideration, reasonable time frame, geographical scope, and activities to be restrained from having a legally binding agreement.

-There are also states that don’t make a non-compete enforceable at all.
+Some states don’t make a non-compete enforceable at all.
 For example, North Dakota, California, and Oklahoma.